hyperledger/toc/project-reports/2024/2024-Q3-Hyperledger-AnonCreds.md

 ## Current Plans

 Continued evolution of the [AnonCreds Rust] library.
-Contributing the conversation happening in the broader community about new ways to use ZKPs for achieving unlinkable VCs, and determining how to leverage that work into expanding efforts on AnonCreds, or using the resources of AnonCreds together
+Contributing to the conversation happening in the broader community about new ways to use ZKPs for achieving unlinkable VCs, and determining how to leverage that work into expanding efforts on AnonCreds, or using the resources of AnonCreds together